-CU Boulder and Leeds are hosting a new series of webinars featuring relevant, informative commentary from a variety of world-renowned faculty and alumni from disciplines across CU Boulder.
+CU Boulder and Leeds are hosting a sixth series of webinars featuring relevant, informative commentary from a variety of world-renowned faculty and alumni from disciplines across CU Boulder.
 Each presentation will provide frank and timely insights for life during and after the pandemic from their specific lens.

-Presented by: Dr. Rich Wobbekind and Brian Lewandowski
+Presenters: Dr. Rich Wobbekind and Kelly Brough

-CU Boulder launched a campaign called Buffs Together to rally the campus community together in efforts to assist fellow Buffs and others during the COVID-19 pandemic.
-The university is committed to helping students, staff and faculty navigate the financial hardships they make be experiencing due to the pandemic by matching up to $1.6 million of gifts to the Student Emergency Fund and the Staff and Faculty Emergency Fund.
+Buffs Together seeks to rally our campus community together to assist fellow Buffs and others during the COVID-19 pandemic.
+The university is committed to helping students, staff and faculty navigate the financial hardships caused by the pandemic by matching up to $1.6M of gifts to the Student Emergency Fund and the Staff and Faculty Emergency Fund.